LelsersLasers/GameOfLife/README.md

 There is no way to exit the game outside of control+c

 I THINK the libaries for C/C++ work on Windows/Mac/Linux all the same

 Also I THINK the java should be pre-complied (just 'java GameOfLife')

+The Javascript should be run with 'node gameOfLife.js'